kinvolk-archives/guardian-runc-shim/README.md

 The main use case for this wrapper is to be called by a [Concourse CI][2] worker (or - more specifically - [Guardian][3]) instead of the actual `runc` executable.
 The wrapper can then perform some desired customizations to the runc runtime spec file (namely `config.json`) and then call the "real" `runc` binary to continue the normal flow.
+Such customizations may be required when running Concourse tasks which need special access to the worker's host OS.
+The use case which brought to writing this wrapper is running KVM virtual machines inside Concourse pipelines.

 The wrapper calls `runc` using the `execve(2)` syscall without forking, so that the actual runc process replaces the wrapper and becomes a direct child of the process which invoked the wrapper.